Contra (New England)

 Watch at: https://youtu.be/MpcKR7rFfSA

-Form: Becket Contra lines i.e. a longways line of couples (lady on the man’s right-hand side) facing another, similar line.
-For a men, his ‘shadow’ is the lady on his left - for ladies, it's the man on their right ( - at ends, one’s ‘shadow’ is the end person in the opposite line).
+Form: Becket Contra lines i.e. a longways line of couples (with the lady on the man’s right-hand side) facing another, similar line.
+The ‘shadow’, for a man (in Becket formation), is the lady on his left (in his line) - for ladies, it's the man on their right - at ends, one’s ‘shadow’ is the end person in the opposite line.

-A2: Continue into a Hey (reel of four) across the set (in the middle, pass to the left)… and back.
+A2: …continuing into ladies leading a Hey (reel of four) across the set (in the middle, pass to the left)… and back.

 B1: Allemande left shadow, returning to:

-B2: Right and Left thru’ with the couple diagonally left.
-As a flourish, ladies can finish by twirling Cw. under their man’s left arm as he rotates ¾ Ccw.
-A top couple and a bottom couple remain in position and wait-out these four bars.
+B2: Right and Left thru’ with the couple diagonally left - as a flourish, the lady could complete by twirling Cw. under her partner’s left arm as he ½-turns Ccw..
+A top and a bottom couple wait-out these four bars (only).

 Right and left thru’ with the couple across the set.
 (Everyone's ‘progressed’ Cw.)